Ancon (1867 ship): Grounding of Ventura

 During the evening of April 20, 1875 the Pacific Mail Steamship Company vessel Ventura ran onto a rock off Point Sur in a dense fog.
 A large gash in the hull suggested that the ship would likely be totally destroyed, so the 225 passengers were landed on the beach.
 The steamer Santa Cruz took the passengers off the beach and delivered them to nearby Monterey.
 Ancon was sent from San Francisco to Monterey on April 22 to pick up the stranded passengers and take them on to San Pedro.
 The rescue effort was successful, and there were no deaths.

-Colission with Phil Sheridan
+Collision with Phil Sheridan

 During a voyage from Astoria to San Francisco, on the night of September 15, 1878 Ancon rammed the sailing vessel Phil Sheridan in the fog about 15 miles off the mouth of the Umpqua River.
 Phil Sheridan was a two-masted schooner of 158 tons displacement.
 The schooner rolled onto her beam ends and was assumed to be sinking.
 The passengers and crew were taken aboard Ancon.
 Ten days later Phil Sheridan was found still floating on her beam ends near Coos Bay and attempts were made to salvage her.